azhar-ntu/ci-neo4j-moviedb/README.md

 - `GET /movies`: Retrieve a list of all movies
 - `PUT /movies/{title}`: Update information for a specific movie
 - `DELETE /movies/{title}`: Delete a specific movie
+- `GET /search/movies`: Search for movies by title

 ### Relationships